greenorca/M295_Code-WizzQuiz/README.md

 2. xRepository functions are auto generated (just create the base as seen in UserRepository, and adapt the return type )

-3. avoid simple id-attributes, name them like  the table, e.g. idQuestion, idCategory etc. (otherwise we get stupid recursions) ???

-4. prevent recursive reads between one2many and many2one - references als follows:
+4. prevent recursive reads between one2many and many2one - references:

 	- in the N-part:
 	```